-As cooler months approach, I get more and more excited to breakout my slow cooker.
-I love how it infuses vegan ingredients, like seitan, potatoes, jackfruit, carrots and more, with intense flavor.
-Not only is the slow cooker easy to use, but next thing you know, you have a dish saturated in deliciousness.
-And this stew recipe is a phenomenal example of how things can go really right for a vegan slow cooker meal!
+As cooler months approach, I get more and more excited to breakout my slow cooker for vegan stew.
+Not only is it easy to use, but after a few hours of simmering, you have a dish saturated in deliciousness.
+And this slow cooker seitan stew recipe is a phenomenal example of how things can go really right!

 1 large onion, thinly sliced

 2 Tbsp vegan butter